 Get Things Off the Ground

 The last step of my garage organization plan was to clear the floor as much as possible so we could walk around easily and get to what we needed without having to climb over something else.
+This is one of the most important garage organization ideas for small spaces!

 If you have items piled up on the ground or leaning against a wall, see if you can hang them up instead.
 My kids use their bikes every weekend, and we wanted the kids to be able to access them easily without us needing to pull the cars out of the garage.
 These bike wall hooks were the perfect solution.
 Next, we used U-shaped utility hooks to hold up the kids scooters.
 These might be one of my favorite organization tips for the garage!